-You may use the Stat Crew Application and/or the Web Services for lawful purposes only.
-You may not upload, submit or transmit via the Stat Crew Application and/or the Web Services any Content, or otherwise engage in any conduct that:
+You may use the Stat Crew Application for lawful purposes only.
+You may not upload, submit or transmit via the Stat Crew Application any content, or otherwise engage in any conduct that:

-- violates or infringes the rights of others including, without limitation, patent, trademark, trade secret, copyright, publicity or other proprietary rights; - is unlawful, threatening, abusive, harassing, defamatory, libelous, deceptive, fraudulent, invasive of another's privacy, tortious, or contains explicit or graphic descriptions, or accounts of, sexual acts; - impersonates any person, business or entity, or represents any deceptive or fraudulent act; - contains viruses or any other computer code, files or programs that interrupt, destroy or limit the functionality of any computer software or hardware or telecommunications equipment, or otherwise permit the unauthorized use of a computer or computer network; - interferes with the use of the Stat Crew Application by others;

-- abuses system resources including but not limited to hacking, pinging, flooding, spoofing, or other malicious activity; or - violates these Terms of Use.
+- violates or infringes the rights of others including, without limitation, patent, trademark, trade secret, copyright, publicity or other proprietary rights; - is unlawful, threatening, abusive, harassing, defamatory, libelous, deceptive, fraudulent, invasive of another's privacy, tortious, or contains explicit or graphic descriptions, or accounts of, sexual acts; - impersonates any person, business or entity, or represents any deceptive or fraudulent act; - contains viruses or any other computer code, files or programs that interrupt, destroy or limit the functionality of any computer software or hardware or telecommunications equipment, or otherwise permit the unauthorized use of a computer or computer network; - interferes with the use of the Stat Crew Application by others; - abuses system resources including but not limited to hacking, pinging, flooding, spoofing, or other malicious activity; or - violates these Terms of Use.